rackerlabs/technical-blog/_posts/2015-12-08-VMSS-With-AutoScale-And-IIS.md

 You can verify if a scaleup or scaledown operation happened by looking at either your audit logs for the scaleset in the Azure portal or the capacity count in the portal.

 I hope this gives you a good intro to virtual machine scale sets.
-My next post will be cover deploying Sitecore content delivery nodes using VMSS.
+My next post will cover deploying Sitecore content delivery nodes using VMSS.
 If you have any questions, feel free to reach out to me at jimmy.rudley at rackspace.com

    [set]:<https://msdn.microsoft.com/en-us/library/azure/dn931944.aspx#bk_metric>
    [visual studio project]: <https://github.com/jrudley/vmssLBNatIIS>